Reading Time: 11 minutes read

 How to crop an image using Preview

 As the default app for viewing images on your Mac, Preview will usually open up automatically when you click an image.
-If it doesn’t, simply two-tap on your chosen image, hover on Open With, and click Preview.
+If it doesn’t, simply double tap on your chosen image, hover on Open With, and click Preview.

 Once your chosen image is open in Preview, it’s simple to crop your photos: